 Provide Consistent Loving Care

 The more a child can attach to one or two caregivers the better.
-Try to limit the amount of people giving long periods of time of care for the child.
+Try to limit the number of people giving long periods of time of care for the child.
 This day in age many families have 2 working parents.
-Assure that the day care provider follows attachment parenting principles and try to limit any change as much as possible.
+Assure that the daycare provider follows attachment parenting principles and try to limit any change as much as possible.

 For us this meant me giving up a career I loved to stay home full time with my kids.
 Especially once we started fostering did I see the importance of having me home as their constant caregiver.

 Practice Positive Discipline